-- 8.54 Planning policies and decisions should also ensure that new development is appropriate for its location taking into account the likely effects (including cumulative effects) of pollution on health, living conditions and the natural environment, as well as the potential sensitivity of the site or the wider area to impacts that could arise from the development (NPPF 2019: paragraph 180). - 8.55 In terms of noise, consideration should be given to mitigate and reduce to a minimum potential adverse impacts resulting from noise from new development and avoid noise giving rise to significant adverse impacts on health and the quality of life. - 8.56 In terms of air quality, consideration should be given to sustain and contribute towards compliance with national objectives for pollutants and the cumulative impacts from individual sites in local areas.
-Opportunities to improve air quality or mitigate impacts should be identified, such as through traffic and travel management, and green infrastructure provision and enhancement (NPPF 2019: paragraph 181). - 8.57 The strategic aim of the Hertfordshire Minerals Local Plan is to ensure that the adverse impacts on the environment and people caused by mineral operations and the transport of minerals are kept to an acceptable minimum by protecting residents from noise, dust, visual intrusion and other amenity effects of mineral extraction.
-Minerals Policy 18 requires 'all proposals for mineral extraction and related development to demonstrate that no significant noise intrusion will arise from the development'. - 8.58 The NPPF (paragraph 144) requires that in determining applications local planning authorities should ensure that any unavoidable noise, dust and particle emissions are controlled, mitigated or removed at source, and establish appropriate noise limits for extraction in proximity to noise sensitive properties.
-Mineral planning authorities should take account of the prevailing acoustic environment and in doing so consider whether or not noise from the proposed operations would give rise to a significant effect; give rise to an adverse effect; and enable a good standard of amenity to be achieved.
+- 8.58 The NPPF24 requires that planning policies and decisions should also ensure that new development is appropriate for its location taking into account the likely effects (including cumulative effects) of pollution on health, living conditions and the natural environment, as well as the potential sensitivity of the site or the wider area to impacts that could arise from the development. - 8.59 In terms of noise, the application has given consideration to the need to mitigate and reduce to a minimum any potential adverse impacts resulting from noise from new development and avoid noise giving rise to significant adverse impacts on health and the quality of life, in accordance with Policy 18 of the HMLP Review. - 8.60 In terms of air quality, the NPPF25 requires consideration should be given to sustain and contribute towards compliance with national objectives for pollutants and the cumulative impacts from individual sites in local areas.
+Opportunities to improve air quality or mitigate impacts should be identified, such as through traffic and travel management, and green infrastructure provision and enhancement.